0cjs/sedoc/8bit/heath.md

   panel commands are available except RTM.
 - User mode: MON light is off and user program is running.
-The display will continue to be updated if interrupts are enabled (e.g., if you were last displaying the HL register contents, this will be updated every 2 ms as the stack changes).
+The display will continue to be updated if interrupts are enabled (e.g., if you were last displaying the register or memory contents, this will be updated every 2 ms with any changes).
 Only RTM and RST commands are valid.
+This uses about 10% of the computer's resources.
 - In user mode with interrupts disabled the RTM command will not work and you can only break out of this by resetting the machine with RST.

+Address entry and display is in offset octal (separate groups per byte), i.e., 377.377 for $FF.
+Entering 4-7 for high digit just drops 9th bit.

+The keypad has 1-char/second autorepeat (particularly useful with `+`/`-`).
+Keypad keystrokes are verified with a short beep.
+Medium beeps indicate data entry complete, and long beeps indicate error.

 - `0`+`/`: RST ("master clear")
 - `0`+`#`: RTM (return to monitor): generates an INT10 via hardware, executing an RST1 instruction.
+- `MEM`: enter memory address mode (all decimal points light) and enter six digits of address.
+All decimal points clear, address and current value at that address displayed.
+Any non-octal key during address entry signals an error (long beep) and aborts memory entry mode.
+- `+`/`-`: Increment/decrement current address.
+- `ALTER`: Enter memory alter mode indicated by decimal point rotating thorugh all nine digits.
+Type three octal digits, beep indicates data were accepted and address is incremented, ready to accept another value.
+  In ALTER mode, `+`/`-` will increment/decrement address.
+Leave ALTER mode with `ALTER`, `MEM` or `REG`.
+- `REG`: Select register for display.
+Six decmial points light and register is chosen by marking on key (1-6, marked on upper left).
+Here `ALTER` will alter the register value instead of memory; exits are the same as `ALTER` above. `SP` is display-only and cannot be altered from front panel (run SPHL instruction instead).

 ### References